-AsyncLongEventHandler(SchedulingParameters scheduling, ReleaseParameters release scheduling parameters for the new handler. release parameters for the new handler. memory parameters for the new handler. area in which to run the new handler. group parameters for the new handler. sizing parameters for the new handler. noHeap flag for the new handler.
+AsyncLongEventHandler(SchedulingParameters scheduling, ReleaseParameters release

+scheduling parameters for the new handler.

+release parameters for the new handler.

+memory parameters for the new handler.

+area in which to run the new handler.

+group parameters for the new handler.

+sizing parameters for the new handler.

-Calling this constructor is equivalent to calling AsyncLongEventHandler(SchedulingParameters, ReleaseParameters, MemoryParameters, MemoryParameters, ProcessingGroupParameters, SchedulableSizingParameters, boolean)118 with the arguments (scheduling, release, memory, area, group, sizing, false).
+Calling this constructor is equivalent to calling AsyncLongEventHandler(SchedulingParameter ReleaseParameters, MemoryParameters, MemoryArea, ProcessingGroupParameters, SchedulableSizingParameters, boolean) with the arguments (scheduling, release, memory, area, group, sizing, false).